Marcosaurios/jekyllPortfolio/_posts/2019-12-26-hongkong-eng.md

 Seriously I love South Korea.
 Maybe the people are more open than japanese, but as you can imagine, they're still a bit reserved.
 We were staying in Hongdae, a neighbourhood full of university students, so it was easier for us to meet new friends there.
 Actually, we made a group of South-Korean friends there and it was incredible!
 They explained to us their traditions and different ways to bow in differents seasons of the year or to show more respect to others: the more you bow, more respect you're showing.

+*A bit of history...*

 We also learnt that South-Korea was the land of a big war (called the war of Korea); Korea was a Japanese settlement (grantled by British) in 1910.
 But once the Hiroshima atomic bomb was exploded by EEUU in 1945, Japan surrended and EEUU occupied the area of South Korea.
 In this moment the URSS and EEUU accorded to divide Korea in 2 parts: North and South.
 5 years later the Second World War was ended, North Korea (helped by the URSS headed by Stalin in that moment) invaded South Korea.
-The ONU and northamericans tried to defense this attack, but the situation was not easy at all: SouthKorean empire was retracted till Pusan, the South-East corner in Korea, and the northkoreans were occupying most of the part of Korea.
+The situation was not easy at all: SouthKorean army was retracted till Pusan, the South-Eastest corner in Korea, and the northkoreans were occupying most of the land.
+So the ONU and northamericans tried to defense this attack, heading directly to Seoul (the North-western part of Korea) by sea, breaking and splitting the North-Korean army in two parts.
+With this way, it was possible to join with the SoutKorean army that was located in Pusan and restore South Korea.

+Since that, EEUU signed a Non Agression pact with North Korea and South Korea, until a final peace agreement is reached.
+This final peace agreement it doesn't have reached yet, so theorically Nort and South Korea they are still in war.

 Just remember *Gang-sa-ham-ni-da* (thank you in Korean), and try to be as respectful, silent and polite as possible.
 You can use also *Chué-son-han-ni-da* (I'm sorry), *An-yeong-ha-se-yo* (hello or goodbye) and